giellalt/lang-aka/aka.md

-Nouns
+Verb inflection
-Nouns in Akan language are things.
+The Akan language verbs inflect in persons.

-Numerals
-Numerals in the Akan language are numbers.

-Verbs
-Verbs in the Akan language are actions.

-Prefixes
-Prefixes in the Akan language are bound to beginning of other words.

-Adjectives
+Proper noun inflection
+The Akan language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

+Adjective inflection
-Adjectives in the Akan language describe things.
+The Akan language adjectives compare.

-Pronouns
-Pronouns in the Akan language are references to things.
+Noun inflection
+The Akan language nouns inflect in cases.

+# Symbol affixes

 =================================== !